Spin wave: Magnetization

 where γ is the gyromagnetic ratio and λ is the damping constant.
 The cross-products in this forbidding-looking equation show that the propagation of spin waves is governed by the torques generated by internal and external fields.
 (An equivalent form is the Landau-Lifshitz-Gilbert equation, which replaces the final term by a more "simple looking" equivalent one.)

 The first term on the right hand side of the equation describes the precession of the magnetization under the influence of the applied field, while the above-mentioned final term describes how the magnetization vector "spirals in" towards the field direction as time progresses.
 In metals the damping forces described by the constant λ are in many cases dominated by the eddy currents.

 One important difference between phonons and magnons lies in their dispersion relations.
 The dispersion relation for phonons is to first order linear in wavevector k, namely ώ = ck, where ω is frequency, and c is the velocity of sound.
 Magnons have a parabolic dispersion relation: ώ = Ak^{2} where the parameter A represents a "spin stiffness."
 The k^{2} form is the third term of a Taylor expansion of a cosine term in the energy expression originating from the S_{i} ⋅ S_{j} dot product.
 The underlying reason for the difference in dispersion relation is that the order parameter (magnetization) for the ground-state in ferromagnets violates time-reversal symmetry.
 Two adjacent spins in a solid with lattice constant a that participate in a mode with wavevector k have an angle between them equal to ka.

 Experimental observation

-Spin waves are observed through four experimental methods: inelastic neutron scattering, inelastic light scattering (Brillouin scattering, Raman scattering and inelastic X-ray scattering), inelastic electron scattering (spin-resolved electron energy loss spectroscopy), and spin-wave resonance (ferromagnetic resonance).
+Spin waves are observed through several experimental methods: inelastic neutron scattering, inelastic light scattering (Brillouin scattering, Raman scattering and inelastic X-ray scattering), time-resolved magneto-optic Kerr effect (MOKE), inelastic electron scattering (spin-resolved electron energy loss spectroscopy), and spin-wave resonance (ferromagnetic resonance).